 Thank you for taking the time.

-Thank you, Brian.
+Thank you, Ryan.

-Um let me uh let me back up and say how this started.
+Let me back up and say how this started.

 You know, a group of lawyers got together under the auspices of an organization called the National Jewish Advocacy Center.

-And he they brought together lawyers from the international law firm, Greenberg Troutright, another fine law firm Holtzman Vogel, and we decided to take a look at you know what's going on on campuses around the country and in America in general, and to take a look at the idea that this is all some sort of spontaneous combustion, happens to be the same kinds of tents on campuses and uh the same calls to action as you have said, it just didn't ring true to us.
+And we decided to take a look at what's going on on campuses around the country and in America in general, and to take a look at the idea that this is all some sort of spontaneous combustion, happens to be the same kinds of tents on campuses and the same calls to action as you have said.

-a foreign terrorist terrorist organization, through its arms in America, which the complaint alleges are the AJP Educational Foundation, Inc., which goes by the name also of American Muslims for Palestine, and the National Students for Justice in Palestine Organization, which has chapters throughout the country, often we hear them referred to as SJP.
+which the complaint alleges are the AJP Educational Foundation Inc., which goes by the name also of American Muslims for Palestine, and the National Students for Justice in Palestine organization, which has chapters throughout the country.

-And so I'm going to tell you without going into all of the weeds of the complaint, just some real fundamental findings that we made, um, all supported and fully documented in the complaint, and each of these things is a specific allegation in the complaint that has support from independent experts, studies, etc.
+And so I'm going to tell you, without going into all of the weeds of the complaint, just some real fundamental findings that we made, all supported and fully documented in the complaint.

-So, for example, what people don't understand is uh these organizations, the NJ NSJP and uh that that's that was created by American Muslims for Palestine to be their campus organizational branch, they take instructions directly and indirectly from Hamas.
+So, for example, what people don't understand is these organizations, the NSJP, and that was created by American Muslims for Palestine to be their campus organizational branch.

 This is all allegations in the complaint that we are prepared to prove.

-But let me skip ahead from the background, and so I know you have limited time to tell you exactly what happened because you used the term before, call to action.
+But let me skip ahead from the background, and so I know you have limited time, to tell you exactly what happened, because you used the term before, call to action.

 That's what happened.

-That's why we're seeing all of these uh flare-ups on all of these campuses now, not orchestrated by students, but students being used as conduits, not just attacking Israel and Jews, but attacking the fiber of America and democracy.
+That's why we're seeing all of these flare-ups on all of these campuses now, not orchestrated by students, but students being used as conduits, not just attacking Israel and Jews, but attacking the fiber of America and democracy.

-You can hear it in the words they use, and what we say in the complaint is when people like these kinds of terrorists and terrorist sympathizers and supporters say something, believe them.
+And what we say in the complaint is, when people like these kinds of terrorists and terrorist sympathizers and supporters say something, believe them.

 They started distributing propaganda around the country, social media, college campuses, and the centerpiece was what they call their toolkit.